 Future Adipotide FTPP Research

 Anti-angiogenic molecules like adipotites target the blood vessels and are considered a very promising treatment for cancer.
 Most of the research with adipotides have been focused on their effects on fat loss and diabetes.
 They have been shown to target specifically the blood vessels of adipose tissues in which they induce apoptosis causing them to die.
 In mice, these peptides have demonstrated minimal side effects in addition to low oral and good subcutaneous bioavailability in mice.
 However, the dosage cannot be directly extrapolated to humans.
-Only buy Adipotide if you are a licensed researcher.
+Buy Adipotide FTPP Peptide, only if you are a licensed researcher.